mweyrich28/vimwiki_utils/README.md

 ### `VimwikiUtilsBacklinks`
 Find parent files linking to the currently opened file by pressing `<leader>fb`.
-Currently implemented pretty janky: The function calls `telescope.live_grep()` and inserts a formatted backlink pattern into the prompt.
+Currently implemented pretty janky: The function calls `telescope.live_grep()` and inserts a formatted backlink pattern into the `prompt`.
 While in `VimwikiUtilsBacklinks`, press `<A-CR>` (options + enter) to generate an index containing all files linking to the current note.

 ### `VimwikiUtilsRough`